Lukas-47/react-native-audio-pro/README.md

   If enabled, lock screen and notification controls will include skip forward/backward (seek) buttons.
 - `skipIntervalMs` — The interval (in milliseconds) used for skip forward/back controls.
   If not set, defaults to 30000 (30 seconds).
+- `notificationClickUri` — Deep link attached to Android notification clicks so your app can detect when the user taps the notification.
+Defaults to `audiopro://notification.click`.
+- `notificationClickAction` — Optional intent action to use for Android notification clicks.
+Defaults to `android.intent.action.VIEW` when a URI is provided.

 > ⚠️ **Only one set of controls can be active at a time.**
 > If both `showNextPrevControls` and `showSkipControls` are set to `true`, only Next/Prev controls will be shown (Skip controls will be ignored).